redhat-developer/app-services-sdk-java/packages/kafka-instance-sdk/docs/AclsApi.md

         Bearer.setAccessToken("YOUR ACCESS TOKEN");

         AclsApi apiInstance = new AclsApi(defaultClient);
-        AclResourceTypeFilter resourceType = new AclResourceTypeFilter(); // AclResourceTypeFilter | ACL Resource Type Filter String resourceName = "resourceName_example"; // String | ACL Resource Name Filter
+        AclResourceTypeFilter resourceType = AclResourceTypeFilter.fromValue("ANY"); // AclResourceTypeFilter | ACL Resource Type Filter
+        String resourceName = "resourceName_example"; // String | ACL Resource Name Filter
-        AclPatternTypeFilter patternType = new AclPatternTypeFilter(); // AclPatternTypeFilter | ACL Pattern Type Filter String principal = "User:*"; // String | ACL Principal Filter.
+        AclPatternTypeFilter patternType = AclPatternTypeFilter.fromValue("LITERAL"); // AclPatternTypeFilter | ACL Pattern Type Filter
+        String principal = "User:*"; // String | ACL Principal Filter.
 Either a specific user or the wildcard user `User:*` may be provided. - When fetching by a specific user, the results will also include ACL bindings that apply to all users. - When deleting, ACL bindings to be delete must match the provided `principal` exactly.
-        AclOperationFilter operation = new AclOperationFilter(); // AclOperationFilter | ACL Operation Filter.
+        AclOperationFilter operation = AclOperationFilter.fromValue("ALL"); // AclOperationFilter | ACL Operation Filter.
 The ACL binding operation provided should be valid for the resource type in the request, if not `ANY`.
-        AclPermissionTypeFilter permission = new AclPermissionTypeFilter(); // AclPermissionTypeFilter | ACL Permission Type Filter try {
+        AclPermissionTypeFilter permission = AclPermissionTypeFilter.fromValue("ALLOW"); // AclPermissionTypeFilter | ACL Permission Type Filter
+        try {
             AclBindingListPage result = apiInstance.deleteAcls(resourceType, resourceName, patternType, principal, operation, permission);
             System.out.println(result);